 Net Metering Availability (Check your utiliy’s solar policy)

 Utility TOU Metering

 When net metering is available (as it is for most Colorado residents), homeowners are only charged by the utility for the electricity they use if it exceeds their solar system’s production.
 Likewise, the utility company may even credit your account for months in which your panels produce more electricity than your household consumes.

 Because of this, it is very difficult to say that solar batteries are worth it for grid tie systems.
 Sure, your system will go down in the event of a blackout, but the extra $10,000 spent on storage may not be worth it if it is only used a few times per year.

 With that said, solar batteries are worth it for people looking for absolute grid independence.
 If your utility instills costly time of use metering, where you are charged more money per kWh during peak periods, homeowners can avoid extra costs with a solar battery.
 Optimizing your solar’s self-consumption is known as “load shifting” and is particularly valuable if your utility does not offer full net metering.

 Ultimately, the decision to buy a solar battery lies on a case by case basis.
 For most of our residential solar installations here in Colorado, we do not feel as if backup batteries are worth it at this time.
 However, with new "grid agnostic" technologies on the way from companies like SolarEdge and Enphase, we are still very excited for the future of solar storage.

+For further reading, check out this SolarEdge Inverter Review from Lightning Solar.
 If you are interested in learning more about solar batteries for residential systems, feel free to contact us today.